-During the first quarter of 2018, we began granting awards for performance-vested restricted stock units that will settle in cash.
+During the first quarter of 2018 we began granting awards for performance-vested restricted stock units that will settle in cash.
 PSUs awarded to employees have three performance periods and vest on the third anniversary of the grant date.
 The vesting of these awards is subject to the respective employee's continued employment.
 The number of PSUs granted represents the target number of units that are eligible to be earned based on the attainment of certain performance measures established when the performance objectives are defined, which will be at the beginning of each year and will end on December 31 of such year.

-Participants may ultimately earn between 0% and 200% of the target number of units granted based on the degree of the actual performance metric achievement.
+Participants may ultimately earn between 0% and 200% of the target number of PSUs granted based on the degree of achievement of the applicable performance metric.
 Accordingly, additional PSUs may be issued or currently outstanding PSUs may be cancelled upon final determination of the number of units earned.
-PSUs will be settled in cash based on the 30 calendar day average closing stock price through the vesting date, once the actual vested and earned number of units is determined.
+PSUs will be settled in cash based on the 30 calendar day average closing stock price through the vesting date, once the actual vested and earned number of PSUs is determined.
 Since no shares are issued, these awards do not dilute equity.
 Compensation expense, including the effect of forfeitures, is recognized over the applicable service period.

-During the three months ended March 31, 2018, 44,000 PSUs that will settle in cash were granted.
+During the six months ended June 30, 2018, 44,000 PSUs that will settle in cash were granted.